 Despite ratifying the international Arms Trade Treaty (ATT) in June 2014, the French government has continued to sell arms to countries that then use them against civilians.
 Which means France is conniving in war crimes.

 To remind the government of its responsibilities and obligations, and to raise awareness among the general public, the charity Amnesty International France is joining forces with the agency DDB Paris to launch a communication campaign that decries the French government’s ploys and compares the fashion industry to the arms trade.

 This professional campaign titled 'Fashion Week' was published in France in September, 2019.
 It was created for the brand: Amnesty International, by ad agency: DDB.
 This Outdoor medium campaign is related to the Public Interest, NGO industry and contains 4 media assets.
-It was submitted over 2 years ago.
+It was submitted about 4 years ago.

 Advertising Agency: DDB, Paris, France

 Agency Supervisor: Marine Hakim, Coralie Bouillier, Camille Passot

 Print Producer: Corinne Vulliez

 Production: Handsome / Productrices : Marie Juncker, Sam Fontaine